aroemers/crustimoney/README.md

 ```

 If the parse result is not a success, the `transform` returns it as is.
-Otherwise it applies the transformation functions, which are functions that receives the full text and a node.
+Otherwise it applies the transformation functions.

 The `coerce` macro creates such a transformer, by applying a function to the node's matched text.
 Instead of a function, `coerce` can also take a binding vector and a body.